WallucePinkham/JVMX2/README.md

 ## Why Java 7?

 When I started the project, Java 7 was the latest version.
 Because this is only a pet project for learning, I have never felt the need to upgrade.

+## Does JVMX2 run on x64 architecture

+JVMX2 is a 32 bit application for now, it will run on x64 but it will use a maximum of 2GB of ram.
+The main reason for this is that I still need to do the work for the Java Native Interface on x64 architectures.
+Pull requests are welcome.

+## Does JVMX2 run on Linux?

+Not at the moment.
+My focus has been getting it working on my development machine, which is Windows.
+There is an OS abstraction layer and everything is meant to be portable, but no porting has happened.
+Pull requests are welcome.